CartoDB/documentation/app/content/carto-user-manual/overview/getting-started.md

 2. **Organization setup**

     When a user initiates the process to create an organization, CARTO will detect if their e-mail domain is already associated with an existing CARTO organization.
 If so, the user is allowed to choose to either create a brand new organization or to join one of the existing organizations that have been detected under the same domain.
-When joining an existing organization, there are two options available: to join the organization directly (if the admin allows through a specific organization setting) or to request access and wait for the admin to approve it.
+When joining an existing organization, there are two options available: to join the organization directly (if the admin allows through a specific organization setting), or to request access and wait for the admin to approve your request.

     ![Organization setup](/img/cloud-native-workspace/get-started/organization_detected_multiple.png)